metapolator/canola/notes/blackwide.md

 ![image](sblack.png)

-So far so good for the s, now lets have a look what happened to the other glyphs:
+So far so good for the s.
+Once I added the compensation to the other glyphs we get:

 ![image](base5.png)